Recommended Global Obesity Conferences

 - Breast feeding

-Childhood Obesity: Causes and Prevention: Childhood obesity is a condition where excess body fat has a negative impact on a child's health or well-being.
+Childhood obesity is a condition where excess body fat has a negative impact on a child's health or well-being.
 Due to the rising prevalence of childhood obesity and its many adverse health effects it is being recognized as a serious public health concern.
 Childhood obesity can lead to diabetes, high blood pressure and cholesterol, early heart problems and skin conditions such as heat rash, fungal infections, and acne.

 - High cholesterol